QuyLe-Minh/ComNetAssignment/README.md

 Clone a whole fucking bittorrent from scratch

+# Configure parameters
+All your parameters need tuning are in **utilities/__init__.py**.
+For some computers that can not host SERVER_PORT, simply change there and make some modifications in **tracker.get_peers** function in **main.py** or **download_using_strategy.py**.

+# Workflow
+Server and Seeders will run all the time.
+They will receive message from Clients and handle it.
+Because of the complexity of the real-world Bittorrent, we will simplify our system a little bit and summarize it as follows:
+- Server and Seeders start listening.
+- Client make requests to Server to get list of active peers.
+- For each file in list_of_files:
++ Make a handshake and get bitfield from list of peers.
++ Generate maximum MAX_WORKERS threads to download MAX_WORKERS pieces concurrently such that thread must connect to exclusive peer that is existed (one-to-one).

+In our system, to simplify the system, we ignore some of protocols, such as choke message, unchoke message, have message and vice versa.
+You should have a look at **main.py** to know details.

 # Set up
 ## 1. Clone my repos and do some setup stuffs
 - Make a cloned of my repository using the following command in git bash: